 - Alternation of Drainage Patterns

-General Permit for the Discharge of Stormwater and Dewatering Wastewaters

-from Construction Activities

 APPENDIX B

 Connecticut Department of Energy & Environmental Protection

 Inland Water Resources Division Fact Sheet

 Considering Low Impact Development Principles in Site Design

 In order to reduce the impact of development and address stormwater quality issues, the Department strongly encourages the use of Low Impact Development (LID) measures.
 LID is a site design strategy intended to maintain or replicate predevelopment hydrology through the use of small-scale controls, integrated throughout the site, to manage stormwater runoff as close to its source as possible.
 Infiltration of stormwater through LID helps to remove sediments, nutrients, heavy metals, and other types of pollutants from runoff.